The Housing Choice Voucher Program (HCV)

 Info.
 Please take note: Our agency is currently billing

-- Portability Request Form - Please download and print this form if you want to Port out of Clark County.
+- Portability - Client Request Form - Please download and print this form if you want to Port out of Clark County.
 More information is available below regarding porting in or out of Las Vegas/Clark County.

 IMPORTANT NOTICE: Families will not be permitted to exercise portability during the 12 month period after admission to the program.
 If the family owes monies to the Housing Authority, the balance must be paid in full or the transfer will be denied.
 Families in violation of their family obligations will not be permitted to transfer out of Clark County.